torusresearch/fetch-node-details/README.md

-# fetch-node-details-sapphire
-sdk to fetch node details for sapphire
+# Fetch node details for sapphire